aragagnin/g3read/README.md

 ```

-# Looping through haloes, their subhaloes and IDs with g3matcha.py
+# Looping through haloes, their subhaloes, and IDs with g3matcha.py

 `g3matcha.py` (which depends on `g3read`) provides high level functionality to perform for loop over haloes and their subhaloes.
 Check file `test_g3read_ids.py` for a complete example.